 Trunk liposuction is designed to target fat that accumulates around the waistline and above the hips, and is often used by trans women and transfeminine folks who experience gender dysphoria or discomfort caused by fat distribution.
 The result is a more contoured waistline and ideally, more experiences of embodied gender euphoria.

 The surgical process is fairly straightforward.
-Most of our patients only require light sedation combined with local anesthesia.
-Once you’re comfortable, Dr. Mosser will make very small incisions near the area you wish to contour.
+Most of our patients are treated under a brief general anesthesia.
+Dr. Mosser will make very small incisions near the area you wish to contour.
 Through these incisions he will insert a thin suctioning tube (known as a cannula) which will act as vacuum to remove excess fat.

 Once the appropriate amount of fat has been removed, Dr. Mosser will use fine sutures (if necessary) to secure your incisions.
 Your abdominal region will then be wrapped in surgical gauze and an elastic compression garment to minimize post-surgical swelling.